Google Products are your virtual shop window for key properties and services

 Added to that, mismanaging Google Products is a significant customer dissatisfier.

-Out of date properties, incorrect pricing and broken links all effect an agency’s reputation by confusing customers and wasting company time.
+Out of date properties, incorrect pricing and broken links all affect an agency’s reputation by confusing customers and wasting company time.

 To avoid these pitfalls, be careful to optimally and professionally manage the Google Products space.